VBog/Bg-Bible-References/readme.txt

 If you placed your blog on a slow server try the option "Preload Bible verses in tooltips".
 Warning: you can have problem with ajax-requests limiting on the server.

+If you enable the 'Convert References to the normalized form', the Bible references will within brackets, there are removed extra spaces, and the book titles, chapters and verses will be have the standard form corresponding to the Eastern tradition.

+You can specify what deviations from the Eastern tradition in the Bible references are permissible:

+* Allow no dot after the book
+* Allow Roman numerals
+* Allow a point as separator for chapter and verse numbers
+* Allow a semicolon, as separator for chapter and verse numbers

+You can specify that 'Reference must end with a separator character' (any, except for alphanumeric and whitespace characters).
+Connecting unions are also allowed.
+In English it is: and|or.

 The option 'Delete spaces between digit and letter in the book notation' allows in some cases to avoid a double understanding of references to books that beginning with digit (3King, 2Chron, etc.).

-If you enable the 'Convert References to the normalized form', the Bible references will within brackets, there are removed extra spaces, and the book titles, chapters and verses will be have the standard form corresponding to the Eastern tradition.
+To avoid ambiguity, you can add phrases to the list of exceptions that will not be interpreted as references (for example, Leo XII, Peter I).

 Self-closing shortcode [bible book = 'Mt' ch = '2 :3-6 'type =' verses' lang='ru' prll='on' /] displays quotes from the Bible in the text of the page.
 Here: book - the designation of the book, ch - numbers of chapters and verses, type - the output format, lang - language of the Bible, prll='on'|'off' - turn on|off links to parallel passages in the Bible.